 The addresses in a Routing Control field can be in "logical addressing" or "source addressing" format.
 The format is indicated by the Path Selection bits of the I-field.
-The two formats cannot be used simultaneously in one I-field; however, both formats can be used simultaneously in one HIPPI network.
+The two formats cannot be used simultaneously in one I-field; however, both formats can be used simultaneously in one HIPPI fabric, thus implementing 2 different HIPPI address spaces (networks).